Bayside Council area

 Local workers - Occupations - All industries

-Within the Bayside Council area, the workforce has a similar proportion of Managers and Professionals compared to New South Wales.
+In the Bayside Council area, 16.7% of workers were Professionals, compared to 23.6% in New South Wales.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-The occupations of the local workers in Bayside Council will be influenced by factors including:
+The occupations of the local workers in the Bayside Council area will be influenced by factors including:

-- The economic base and employment opportunities available in Bayside Council;
+- The economic base and employment opportunities available in the Bayside Council area;

 - The age of the workforce;

 - The skill and qualification level required to enter an industry; and